willhollingsworth/Css_Battle_Scraper/README.md

-# Css_Wars_Scraper
-A scraper to get CSS Wars solutions
+A scraper to get CSS Battle solutions